Tuesday, March 2nd, 2021. 7pm Eastern. Online only via Zoom. Registration required: https://www.eventbrite.com/e/138332898423

 New Hampshire's hard and rugged exterior protects one of America's richest native brook trout fisheries.
 These abundant waters are as varied as the landscape, from Mount Washington to peaceful meadows.
 The anticipation of the largest mayfly hatch contrast.

-An unexpected, energetic look at world history on sea and land from the bestselling author of Salt and The Basque History of the World
+An unexpected, energetic look at world history via the humble cod fish from the bestselling author of Salt and The Basque History of the World

 An unlikely world history from the bestselling author of Cod and The Basque History of the World